7th Armored Brigade (Israel): War of Independence

+The Brigade had so many Canadian, American, and British volunteers that it became known as the "Anglo-Saxon Brigade."

 In 1948, the brigade's reputation was as one of the crueler combat forces of the period.
 Israeli historian Ilan Pappé writes: "In many of the Palestinian oral histories that have now come to the fore, few brigade names appear.
 However, Brigade Seven is mentioned again and again, together with such adjectives as 'terrorist' and 'barbarous.'"